jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (d) the types of wine (whether grape wine, fruit wine or vegetable wine, or other type of wine or wine product) to which the plan applies:
   (e) the principal categories of winemaking and other operations carried out under the plan:
   (f) the location and type of premises or place to which the plan applies:
-  (g) the name of the recognised verifying agency responsible for the verification function under the plan:
+  (g) the name of the verifying agency responsible for verification of the plan:
   (h) the date (and period, if appropriate) of any suspension of operations under the plan or any deregistration or surrender of registration of the plan:
   (i) a brief indication of the reason for any such suspension or deregistration:
-  (j) the date of the most recent amendment to the plan:
+  (j) the date on which the most recent significant amendment to the wine standards management plan has been registered under section 22:
+  (k) the date of any notifications of minor amendments to the wine standards management plan under section 23:
-  (k) such other particulars as may be prescribed by or under this Act.
+  (l) any other particulars required by the regulations or any supplementary notice.
 (4) The Director-General must—
   (a) keep the register open for public inspection, free of charge, at all reasonable hours at the head office of the Ministry and at such other places as the Director-General determines as necessary or appropriate; and
   (b) supply to any person copies of all or part of the register on request and on payment of a reasonable charge for the production of the copy.